astroumd/lmtoy/docs/webrun.md

 # Running SLpipeline via a web interface

+## Reminder of nomenclature in the LMTOY environment in this document

+      $DATA_LMT   - root directory of the raw data
+      $WORK_LMT   - root directory of the session's working area
+      $PIN        - PI account name
+      $PIS        - PI session name
+      $PID        - LMT's *ProjectId*
+      $SRC        - PI's source name (no spaces or UTF-8)

 ## Overview of steps

 1. User authenticates and get a list of valid PIDs (at least one)

    Examples of PIDs: 2023-S1-MX-1 2022S1RSRCommissioning

-2. User picks one PID to work on.
+2. User picks *one* PID to work on.

-   CL equivalent:
+   CL equivalent: (there is no authentication)

            PID=2023-S1-MX-1

-3. Interface returns a list of sources that can be worked on, user picks one or more.
+3. If multiple sessions were available for this project, pick one, or allow a new one to be created.

    CL equivalent:

+           export WORK_LMT=/nese/toltec/dataprod_lmtslr/work_lmt_helpdesk/$PIN/$PIS
+	   mkdir -p $WORK_LMT
+	   cd $WORK_LMT
+	   lmtoy_run $PID

+   this will create (or re-use) the $WORK_LMT/$PID directory

+3. Interface returns a list of sources that can be worked on, user picks *one or more*.

+   CL equivalent for one SRC:

            lmtinfo.py grep $PID | tabcols - 6 | sort | uniq -c
+	   cd $WORK_LMT/lmtoy_run/lmtoy_$PID
+	   make runs
+	   grep $SRC *.run1a > test1
+	   grep $SRC *.run2a > test2

+   (append more for more SRC)

 4. Interface returns a list of obsnums, and their PI/PL how the script generator